DudeNr33/software-design/content/posts/software_design/solid.md

 Modification of existing code means that dependent client modules might have to change as well, resulting in a large changeset for a simple new feature.

 Additionally, changes in existing code always holds the danger of regression bugs.

 ### Example

+Imagine that our request-tracking web client becomes more popular, and a simple textual output is not enough anymore.
+A more user-friendly HTML report must be implemented.
+In the future other report formats might be requested.
+Adding other report formats to our current design would require a change to `WebClient`, as it holds a direct reference to the concrete implementation of the reporter class.
+By creating an abstract base class `FileBasedReporter` that defines only the interface, we can rely on this abstraction rather than the concrete implementations:

+{{< plantuml id="Refactor towards OCP" >}}
+class WebClient {
+    tracker: RequestTracker
+    reporter: TextReporter
+    request(method, url, headers, body) -> response
+    print_report(outputfile)
+}

+class RequestTracker {
+    tracked_requests: List
+    track_request(method, url, response)
+}

+abstract FileBasedReporter {
+    tracker: RequestTracker
+    print_report(outputfile)
+}

+class TextReporter {
+}

+class HTMLReporter {
+}

+WebClient -down-> RequestTracker : use
+WebClient -right-> FileBasedReporter : use FileBasedReporter -down-> RequestTracker : use TextReporter -up-|> FileBasedReporter : implements HTMLReporter -up-|> FileBasedReporter : implements
+{{< /plantuml >}}

+The concrete `FileBasedReporter` implementation could be provided by configuration, or by passing the implementation to the constructor of `WebClient`.
+Our `WebClient` is now closed against modifications due to changes in the reporting format, and the design is open for extensions.

+A similar approach can be taken for the `RequestTracker`, for example if variants like `InMemoryRequestTracker` or `PersistentRequestTracker` become necessary.

 ## Liskov Substitution Principle